 - Rustic Canyon, near Pacific Palisades, California: There is a decent horror movie to be written about Rustic Canyon.
 In fact, I’ve already written it!
 This barely-accessible slice of the Santa Monica Mountains in western Los Angeles was the site of a Nazi sympathizer’s camp during the buildup to World War II.
 Plans were in place for 24/7 guards, automatic weapons at the upper gates, and terraced irrigation…until December 8, 1941.
 It was one day after the U.S. entered the war that one Nazi residing on the grounds was arrested; others had fled.
 Roughly 25 years later, the grounds became a hippie commune; today they are an overgrown haven for rattlesnakes, ticks, and poison oak…and for hearty explorers such as myself.
 Rustic Canyon is simultaneously beautiful and creepy.
 A gentle creek flows past a dilapidated, graffiti-tagged building.
 A lone redwood tree towers over an abandoned barn.
 Long concrete staircases descend to nowhere.
 Hikers often claim to hear voices coming from that barn, while others speak of having felt as if they were followed.
 Part of me yearns to explore Rustic Canyon at night…but I would never do so alone.
 Anyone wanna join me?

 - Lykachiv Cemetery, Lviv, Ukraine: Cemeteries are beautiful places.
 There, I said it.
 Although I seldom travel to a particular city seeking out its burial grounds as my singular purpose for visiting said city, I have come to appreciate cemeteries more and more.
-The Americas have some beautiful cemeteries – Arlington, Virginia comes to mind, as does Gothic Recoleta in Buenos Aires, Argentina.
+The Americas have some beautiful cemeteries – Arlington, Virginia comes to mind, as does the Gothic Recoleta in Buenos Aires, Argentina.
 But Eastern Europe sets the gold standard.
 Cities such as Zagreb host cemeteries so sprawling and peaceful that just seeing it makes one want to cry.
-But Lviv, aka Lvov, in western Ukraine (formerly Poland), is home to a labyrinthine complex that seems bigger than several football fields: Lykachiv Cemetery, on the extreme edge of the city’s Old Town.
-Upon your entry to Lykachiv, you’ll see a main courtyard reminiscent of cemeteries everywhere: polished marble tombstones, many adorned with flowers, some bearing religious images – crosses, stars of David, etc. As you stroll along, though, the foliage slowly encroaches and the passage of time becomes more apparent.
+But Lviv, aka Lwów, in western Ukraine (formerly Poland), is home to a labyrinthine complex that seems bigger than several football fields: Lykachiv Cemetery, on the extreme edge of the city’s Old Town.
+Upon entry to Lykachiv, you’ll see a main courtyard reminiscent of cemeteries everywhere: polished marble tombstones, many adorned with flowers, some bearing religious images – crosses, stars of David, etc. As you stroll along, though, the foliage slowly encroaches and the passage of time becomes more apparent.
 A spider web here.
 Overzealous tree roots there.
 A fallen tombstone – an angel, perhaps?
 A war memorial at the far end of the cemetery is one of the more moving sections of the cemetery…but it is surrounded on two sides by ugly, Communist-era apparent blocks and by ominous forest on two other sides.
 It is nice to linger here…but not for long.

 - Inquisition Museum, Mexico City, Mexico: As I alluded to in my 2013 Día de Muertos post (and again in #8 below), Mexicans are obsessed with death.
 I learned while living there that their obsession isn’t morbid, but is familial – a way to keep the memories of deceased loved ones in your heart, while also wondering what it would like to join them in the next world.
 The #8 entry on the list is morbid, but it was packed with visitors – all of them Mexican save for one gringo – when I checked out the place in 2013.
 The Inquisition Mexico is housed, appropriately enough, inside the large Palace of Inquisition building in Mexico City’s Centro Histórico.
 It was here that Spain’s conquistadores condemned infidels for their non-beliefs, and the torture museum that sits on the grounds today outlines a ghastly array of torture methods, from the iron maiden to the guillotine.
 During my visit, I was mortified to learn about how ill-treated women in particular were, their bodies violated in manners that were thoroughly un-Christian.
 Torture and inquisition museums can be found all over the world, but Mexico City’s entry is especially noteworthy for being housed in the building where such torturous events actually took place.
-If that’s not enough, the building also houses the Museum of Medicine, which features several additional galleries of disturbia.
+If that isn’t enough, the building also houses the Museum of Medicine, which features several additional galleries of disturbia.
 Miscarried fetuses at various stages of development?
-That’s here.
+Here.
 Male and female genitalia ravaged by veneral diseases?
-That’s here, too.
+Also here.

 - Ciudad Perdida, near Santa Marta, Colombia: With apologies to Brazil, Colombia is the great South American success story.
 Vast swaths of the continent’s most populous Spanish-speaking country were off-limits to travelers as late as the mid-1990’s, courtesy of violent street crime and a nasty drug war.
 But the 21st century has seen a sort of rebirth for Colombia; streets are safe, Pablo Escobar is dead, and the FARC is no longer a credible threat.
 I went there myself in 2013, and that Colombia trip remains the highlight of all my travels to South America.
 The trip ended on a bizarre high note when I trekked four days into the coastal highlands to Ciudad Perdida – the “Lost City” of the mysterious Tairona people.
 Ciudad Perdida is a legendary city of gold, perched atop a series of impossibly steep hills in the middle of inaccessible tropical jungle.
 So what’s so scary about it?
 Well, for starters, the Tairona people have all but vanished…along with their gold.
 For another thing, the arduous trail that leads you to the site travels through what was, just a few years ago, FARC-controlled lands.
 Although the FARC has been replaced by the Colombian army, the muddy trek passes armies of leaf cutter ants, ravenous hordes of mosquitoes, venomous snakes, machete-wielding farmers, and coca (as in cocaine) trees, and features perilous creek crossings, hundreds of rock steps (see photo below), fog-shrouded hills, and torrential rains that fall three out of every four days.
 Go take a hike!